ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 ##### Expressive Power
 Ethereum advocated execution of turing-complete language on the blockchain.
-It theoretically promised unlimited potential applications, it practice however, the limits come from excessive storage growth, subtle multi-million bugs, gas costs which limit application complexity etc. On the other hand, Ergo extends UTXO to enable turing-completnes while limiting complexity of the ErgoScript language.
-The same expressive power is achieved in a different, more semantically sound way.
+It theoretically promised unlimited potential applications, in practice however, the limits came from excessive storage growth, subtle multi-million bugs, gas costs which limit application complexity etc. On the other hand, Ergo extends UTXO to enable turing-completnes while limiting complexity of the ErgoScript language.
+The same expressive power is achieved in a different and more semantically sound way.

-In this article I want to introduce ErgoFlow - a developer framework for designing of complex Ergo contracts in a declarative way.
+In this article I want to introduce Ergo FlowCards - a developer framework for designing of complex Ergo contracts in a declarative way.

 ### From Imperative to Declarative